 Online Orientation Sessions Offered to Adjunct Faculty...

 We would like to invite all new and current adjuncts to participate in a month long, online adjunct faculty orientation training.
-During the spring of 2013, a year long calendar was developed to accommodate all of our adjunct faculty.
-We are excited to announce that another session has been added in 2013 to accommodate the growing numbers of adjuncts registering for the orientation.
-The next open session is scheduled for January 20th - February 21st, 2014.
-Two additional sessions will be available beginning on March 31st, 2014 and April 14th, 2014.
-Please register early, as our fall sessions and January 6th, 2014 filled up quickly with 30 adjunct faculty registered per session.
+The year long calendar developed in the Spring of 2013 to accommodate all of our adjunct faculty is about to come to an end.
+We are excited to announce that two more sessions have been added in 2014 to accommodate the growing numbers of adjuncts registering for the orientation.
+There are openings for the May 5th - June 6th 2014 and June 2nd - July 4th sessions.
+Please register early, as our sessions fill up quickly with 30 adjunct faculty registered per session.
+Occasionally, someone who has registered must reschedule, so check back frequently if you would like to register for an earlier session (March 31-May 2, 2014, or April 14-May 16).

 The course is asynchronous.
 The training offers a formal orientation to key information within the university and best practices to help new and continuing adjuncts feel connected and successful in their professional experience at NLU.
 This training aligns with one of the milestones of the new strategic plan: “Develop increased support and orientation program for adjunct faculty”.
 As part of our quality journey, and aligned with our strategic plan, we have developed this adjunct orientation to assure our academic excellence and un-paralleled student experience.
 This will also be a great opportunity to work in our new learning management system, Desire2Learn NLU Online Campus.
 There are six modules to complete over five weeks.
 Each week there will be assignments to complete within the week.